cloudbank-project/cb-resources/docs/solutions/cbs-quantum.md

 Since the quantum landscape is young and rapidly evolving, the details and pricing of these components naturally change at a rapid pace.
 As such, we provide summaries and links to the relevant pages of various platforms and avoid directly posting information like pricing, which may quickly become stale.
 The information as follows is current as of April 2022.

 ### AWS
-AWS's quantum offerings are all grouped under the serivce called [Braket](https://aws.amazon.com/braket/).
+AWS's quantum offerings are all grouped under the service called [Braket](https://aws.amazon.com/braket/).
 This includes several varieties of third-party quantum hardware, simulators, and libraries to integrate your quantum code with other AWS services.

 Braket supports traditional job submission to a task queue, and a "hybrid" jobs that involve looping between iterations of a quantum algorithm and processing its results on a traditional virtual machine.
 The benefit of this mode is that the quantum tasks can "jump" the task queue and run more quickly, though given the extra traditional hardware there is an associated extra cost.